Energy saving tips: save over £500 on your energy bills

 ×

-Simply switching off your lights when you leave a room could save you around £7 a year in energy.
+Simply switching off your lights when you leave a room could save you around £8 a year on energy bills.

 We all know it’s hard to resist taking a peek at what's cooking in the oven, but opening the oven door uses more energy by letting the heat out - stick to using the window to check your food instead.

 Reducing your dishwasher use by just one run per week for a year could save you £12.
-So try to only run your dishwasher when it is full to reduce the amount of water you use.
+Try to run your dishwasher when it is full to reduce the amount of water you use.

-Be one of the first to try Octopus' heat pumps
+Be one of the first to try Octopus's heat pumps.

 Water